parapluu/encore/README.md

 Preliminary explorations for the Encore compiler.

-## Change Log
-### First Program compiles

-It runs.
-Barely, but it runs.
-This will need heavy refactoring, lots of stuff is still hard-coded, duplicated.

-Demo:

-    cd mylittlepony/experiments/
-    make
-    cat Hello.pony.c
-    ./Hello

-#### "It doesn't compile!"

-If the runtime doesn't compile, try `brew install premake` and make sure to have an up-to-date clang version:

-    ../experiments $ clang --version
+### Build Instructions

+Make sure that you have `doxygen`, `premake4`, an up-to-date `clang` and `ghc` in your path.

+We're using:

+ - doxygen v1.8.6
+ - clang:

-    Apple LLVM version 5.1 (clang-503.0.38) (based on LLVM 3.4svn)
+    Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn)
     Target: x86_64-apple-darwin13.1.0
     Thread model: posix

+ - ghc: The Glorious Glasgow Haskell Compilation System, version 7.8.20140130

+Then run:

+    cd mylittlepony
+    make
+    make doc
+    make test